GL(2,R) Orbit Closures in Hyperelliptic Components of Strata

+The main result of this work, which implies Theorem~\ref{M1}, is that the Mirzakhani conjectures hold in hyperelliptic components of strata.

-In this paper we will establish: \begin{mthm}~ If $\M$ is an affine invariant submanifold in $\hyp(2g-2)$ or $\hyp(g-1,g-1)$ and $\dim_\C \M > 3$ then $\M$ is a branched covering construction. \end{mthm} In particular, the Mirzakhani conjectures are true for hyperelliptic components of strata.
-The main result is actually more specific, it states: \begin{mthm} Under the same hypotheses as Theorem~\ref{M1}, if $\dim \M = 2r$ then $\M$ is a branched covering construction over $\hyp(2r-2)$ and if $\dim \M = 2r+1$ then $\M$ is a branched covering construction over $\hyp(r-1,r-1)$.
+\begin{mthm} Let $\M$ be an orbit closure in $\hyp(2g-2)$ or $\hyp(g-1,g-1)$ of complex dimension at least four.
+If $\dim \M = 2r$ then $\M$ is a branched covering construction over $\hyp(2r-2)$ and if $\dim \M = 2r+1$ then $\M$ is a branched covering construction over $\hyp(r-1,r-1)$.
 The covers are branched over the zeros of the holomorphic one-forms and commute with the hyperelliptic involution. \end{mthm}